-The day-to-day administration of the Scheme was provided throughout 2023 by the University of Cambridge Pensions Office led by Sue Curryer, Head of Pensions Administration.
+The day-to-day administration of the Scheme was provided throughout 2024 by the University of Cambridge Pensions Office led by Sue Curryer, Head of Pensions Administration. (until 29 September 2024).
+She was replaced by her successor, Mike Safo-Crampton (from 30 September 2024).
 Ms Fiona Kelly is the Scheme Secretary.
 The Scheme Secretary is responsible for organising Trustee meetings and managing liaison between Trustee, Press, University, and advisers.